FDAPT: Federated Domain-adaptive Pre-training for Language Models: Conclusion

 \section{Conclusion}

-In this paper, we present the first comprehensive empirical investigation of FDAPT for NLP tasks in cross-silo settings.
-We continue training the DistilBERT model on biomedical corpora using FDAPT, and test the model performance on 9 different datasets, including both token-level and sentence-level tasks, to make a comprehensive evaluation.
-We formulate 3 types of non-IIDness in the context of FDAPT, and simulate both IID and non-IID situations.
-The results show that FDAPT can retain competitive downstream task performance to the centralized baseline in all IID or non-IID scenarios.
-The performance drops of FDAPT are less than 1\% most of the time, and it can occasionally outperform the centralized approach.
-In all experimental situations, models trained by FDAPT surpass the original DistilBERT model, demonstrating the effectiveness of FDAPT.
+In this paper, we presented the first comprehensive empirical investigation of FDAPT for NLP tasks in cross-silo settings.
+We trained the DistilBERT model on biomedical corpora using FDAPT, and tested the model performance on 9 different task-specific datasets, including both token-level and sentence-level tasks.
+We formalized three types of non-IIDness in the context of FDAPT, and simulated both IID and non-IID data distributions.
+The results show that FDAPT can retain competitive downstream task performance to the centralized baseline across all tested scenarios.
+The performance drops of FDAPT are less than 1\%, most of the time, and it can occasionally outperform the centralized approach.
+In all experimental situations, models trained by FDAPT surpass the original, non-adapted, DistilBERT model, demonstrating the effectiveness of FDAPT.

-Furthermore, we propose an innovative strategy, FFDAPT, to enhance computational efficiency.
-We incorporate the freezing methods into standard FDAPT, which increases the training speed by approximately 12.1\% on average.
+Furthermore, we propose our own efficiency-improving algorithm, the FFDAPT.
+It can increase training speed by approximately 12.1\%, on average.
 Additionally, FFDAPT exhibits similar downstream task performance to vanilla FDAPT, with general performance fluctuations remaining less than 1\%.
 In specific circumstances, FFDAPT can improve the performance by up to 1.6\%.

 Finally, we point out promising future research directions for this new research area.
-It is crucial to continue investigating in this field to advance the understanding and release the full potential of FDAPT.
+It is crucial to continue investigating this field, in order to advance our understanding of how Federated Learning can aid in domain adaptation, in particular, and the applicability of Foundation Models, in general.